Washington Slagbaai National Park

 Management of Washington Slagbaai National Park

 The park is managed under the auspices of STINAPA, the foundation which manages Bonaire’s park system.
 You may find a wealth of additional information about Washington Slagbaai National Park by visiting their website.
-The park is open every day of the year, with the exceptions of Christmas Day, December 25th, and New Year’s Day, January 1st.
+The park is open every day of the year, weather permitting, with the exceptions of Christmas Day, December 25th and Dia di Rincon, April 30th.